jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/devices-sdk-release-notes.md

 ## Speech Devices SDK 0.2.12733: 2018-May release

-The first public preview release of the Cognitive Services Speech Devices SDK.
+The first public preview release of the Cognitive Research Technologies Speech Devices SDK.